 - Ensure your Vitamin D levels are adequate.
 Deficiency of Vitamin D negatively affects mood (may lead to comfort eating), sleep (increased production of Ghrelin), and joints can be affected leading to lower desire to exercise.

-- Including the following foods in your diet is recommended in assisting weight loss: probiotic foods like yoghurt, kefir, tempeh, sauerkraut, kimchi, kombucha, miso and pickles), oily fish at least 3 times per week, apple cider vinegar, vegetables in abundance, high fibre foods and green tea.
+- Including the following foods in your diet is recommended in assisting weight loss: probiotic foods like yogurt, kefir, tempeh, sauerkraut, kimchi, kombucha, miso, and pickles), oily fish at least 3 times per week, apple cider vinegar, vegetables in abundance, high fiber foods and green tea.